Addigy Identity Settings Explained

-This setting makes sure that when we are deploying Addigy Identity via Automated Device Enrollment that the deployment complies with the Await Device Configuration option.
-This will hold the end user on the enrollment screen until Addigy Identity has been fully deployed.
-This prevents the end user from reaching the login window before Addigy Identity is deployed and ready to handle their authentication
+This setting makes sure that when we are deploying Addigy Identity via Automated Device Enrollment that the deployment complies with the Await Device Configured option.
+This will hold the end-user on the enrollment screen until Addigy Identity has been fully deployed.
+This prevents the end-user from reaching the login window before Addigy Identity is deployed and ready to handle their authentication.

 This setting determines if the users created via the Just In Time user account creation are admins or standard users.
 In some cases, the user on the machine will be allowed to be an admin on his own machine and this flag lets you manage that case.
 In other cases, we want every user who logs into have limited permission and we can achieve that by leaving this option off.
-If we have a mixed batch where some users should be admin and others standard users, we recommend leaving this option off and elevating privileges via other Addigy functionality such as Scripts, Alerts with auto recommendation and Maintenance.
+If we have a mixed batch where some users should be admin and other standard users, we recommend leaving this option off and elevating privileges via other Addigy functionality such as Scripts, Alerts with auto recommendation and Maintenance.